Secrets of the Wise Old Oak Trees

 Houses and Ships

 Oak wood is famed for its capacity in constructing buildings (Houses of Westminster and Tudor homes) and ships (Vikings longboats and Tudor warships).
-The high tannin content of oak makes it resistant to insect attack and mold.
+The high tannin content of oak makes it resistant to insect attack and mould.

 Treen–of the tree, is an all-purpose term for any item made from wood that is not a ship, piece of furniture or a house.
 Treen covers knickknacks, jewelry, and other small useful or decorative items.

 Wooden oak items can be created by carving and turning.
-Oak has a reputation for being difficult to work due to the fibrous grain.
+Oak wood has a reputation for being difficult to work due to the fibrous grain.
 In the hands of a skilled craftsman, the bowls, pens, and carvings are exquisite and tactile objects.

-Oak is a useful and practical material for making barrels, but it adds a richness of flavour including smokey, vanilla, and oaky.
+Oak is a useful and practical material for making wine barrels, but it adds a richness of flavour including smokey, vanilla, and oaky.